easlice/bandcamp-downloader/README.md

 There is currently an issue with [browser_cookie3](https://github.com/borisbabic/browser_cookie3).
 This has been reported within this repo [here](https://github.com/easlice/bandcamp-downloader/issues/17) and you can see the status of it upstream [here](https://github.com/borisbabic/browser_cookie3/issues/141).

+### "Failed to find <browser> cookie" even though you have the browser installed and are logged in.

+Sometimes a browser does not put its files in the expected location.
+This is especially true if the browser is installed as a flatpack or snap.
+As such, browser_cookie3 doesn't know where to look for the cookie store.

+You can fix this by using the `--cookies` flag and giving it the path to your browser's cookie store, usually a file named something like `Cookies` or `cookies.sqlite`.
+Note: You still need to give the correct `--browser` flag.

+Another option is to symlink the directory to the correct place.
+For example, the package `chromium-bin` often installs to the directory `~/.chromium-bin` but as it is expected to be at `~.chromium`.
+You can run:
+`symlink -s ~/.chromium-bin ~/.chromium` and then browser_cookie3 will be able to find the cookies as expected and you will not need to use the `--cookies` flag.

 ## Manual Setup

 Install the script dependencies by running: